thanpolas/ready.js/README.md

 var r = ss.ready('jobDone');
 ```

-As per our scenario, we want to watch the execution of 4 async operations.
-Say they are 2 db writes, 1 db read and 1 file operation.
+The async operations are 2 db writes, 1 db read and 1 file operation.
 We'll have to create 4 *checks*.

 ```javascript
 // our ready watch was stored in var r